SatenderK04/Microsoft-UI-Clone/README.md

 # Description
 Microsoft UI clone using TailwindCSS.
-This UI is not responsive , will appear properpy only on Laptops and Desktops.
+This UI is not responsive , will appear properly only on Laptops and Desktops.

 # Visit
 [link](https://ms-clone-saten.netlify.app/)